SriharshaShesham/SPCB/README.md

 #### These blocks are supported in SharePoint 2016 and above environments including SharePoint Online(Classic view only).

 # What you can do with SPCB?
+- Convert SharePoint forms to Bootstrap forms
+- Convert SharePoint date/timestamp to JavaScript format
+- Easily get User info like logged in username, email, groups, etc. using SharePoint rest api
+- Display SharePoint list data in Datatables and apply styling
+- Add a search box with suggestion chips and filter the list

-#### I will be posting some of the beautiful UI components that you can implement for SharePoint using the SPCB and other good practices in [my blog](http://blog.sheshams.in)
+#### I will be posting some of the best practices and beautiful UI components that you can implement for SharePoint at [my blog](http://blog.sheshams.in)